henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 This test ensures proper image handling.
 It verifies both image rendering and positioning after word selection, checking specific CSS properties and image presence in the DOM.

+### `plays sound when a valid AAC word is selected`
+This test ensures proper sound output.
+It verifies that when an icon on the AAC board is clicked, the correct phrase is being played aloud to the user by checking the return value of the sound sprite.
+This ensures engagement via text and audio.

+### `triggers play when the hear phrase button is clicked`
+This test ensures proper sound output.
+It verifies that when the button 'Click to Hear Phrase' is clicked, the most recent user-completed phrase is played aloud.
+This ensures engagement with the user by integrating their actions into gameplay.

 ### `shows "The End!" when all sections are completed`
 This test verifies game completion logic.
 It simulates completing story sections and checks for the appearance of the completion message, demonstrating proper game flow handling.